Skip to content

 dataSQL, MongoDB, Power BI, CSV/JSON

 Queries are realm-scoped by default.
-A chat in a conversation tagged realm: "crm" will not see :Service nodes written by the infrastructure pipeline, even if they share the same Neo4j database.
+A chat in a conversation tagged realm: "crm" will not see :Service nodes written by the infrastructure pipeline, even if they share the same engine.
 To cross realms, pass realms: ["crm","infrastructure"] or realms: ["*"] to the query.

 Realms are enforced in three places:

-2. Graph reads — all search and traversal endpoints filter by realms from the request context.
+2. Engine reads — all search and traversal endpoints filter by realms from the request context.

 3. Agent tool calls — the agent loop forwards the conversation's realm to tools that accept one.